isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 - Contact number
 - Email address

-#### 8. What documents should I bring for my appointment?
+#### 9. What documents should I bring for my appointment?

 Please bring the following:
 - NRIC (for Singapore Citizens or Permanent Residents only)
-- Respective Long-Term Passes issued by the Singapore Immigration & Checkpoints Authority or Ministry of Manpower (for Long-Term Pass holders)
+- Respective Long-Term Passes issued by the Singapore Immigration & Checkpoints Authority or Ministry of Manpower (for Long-Term Pass holders only)
 - Passport
 - Electronic or physical copy of your approval letter to take the pre-departure COVID-19 PCR test
 - Electronic or physical copy of your departure flight ticket to Hong Kong SAR

-#### 9. When can I expect to get my PCR test results?
+#### 10. When can I expect to get my PCR test results?

 You will receive your COVID-19 PCR test results and certificate no later than 3 hours before your flight departure time, if the test was taken at the clinic or testing centre no later than 38-40 hours before your departure flight.
 Please let the clinic or testing centre know if you need to receive the test result certificate by a certain date and time.

 The clinic or testing centre will send the test result certificate to your email address.
 Please ensure that you have an electronic or physical copy of your test result certificate before heading to the airport for your departure flight.

+#### 11. Do children need to undergo a COVID-19 PCR test in Singapore before departing for Hong Kong?

+Yes.
+All visitors, regardless of age, are required to undergo a pre-departure COVID-19 PCR test in Singapore within 72 hours before the scheduled departure time of their designated flight from Singapore to Hong Kong.

+### **Post-Arrival COVID-19 Testing in Hong Kong**

+#### 12. Do I need to undergo COVID-19 testing upon arrival in Hong Kong?

+Travellers are subject to a COVID-19 PCR test upon arrival at Hong Kong International Airport.
+Upon obtaining a negative test result, travellers are exempted from the quarantine requirement and may leave the airport.

+#### 13. How do I book and pay for the post-arrival COVID-19 PCR test at Hong Kong International Airport?

+Travellers can register and pay for the post-arrival COVID-19 PCR test via a web-based application [here](http://hkia.prenetics.com/).
+It does not require a Hong Kong mobile number.
+A single mobile number can be registered for multiple travellers in the case of a family.
+Upon completion of the booking and payment, the traveller will receive a QR code which should be presented during check-in at Changi Airport.

 ### **Returning to Singapore**

-#### 10. I have travelled to Hong Kong SAR under the travel bubble arrangement and intend to return to Singapore after my stay.
+#### 14. I have travelled to Hong Kong under the travel bubble arrangement and intend to return to Singapore after my stay.
 What are the requirements I need to meet to return to Singapore?

 Short-term visitors are required to apply for an Air Travel Pass to seek entry into Singapore.
 Please refer [here](/hongkong/atp/requirements-and-process) for information on the Air Travel Pass.
+Note that short-term visitors are only allowed to travel to Singapore on a flight designated by the Singapore Government and Hong Kong Government.

-Singapore Citizens, Singapore Permanent Residents, and Singapore Long-Term Pass holders are not required to apply for an ATP to travel to Singapore.
+Singapore Citizens, Singapore Permanent Residents, and Singapore Long-Term Pass holders are **not** required to apply for an ATP to travel to Singapore.
 However, Singapore Long-Term Pass holders will still have to seek entry approval from the relevant Singapore Government agencies, which issued their Long-Term Pass, before travelling to Singapore.

 Singapore Citizens, Permanent Residents, and Long-Term Pass holders may take either:
 <ol style="margin-top:0px; list-style-type: upper-alpha;">